pwsafe/pwsafe/README.LINUX.DEVELOPERS.md

 interface library.
 Following are notes for programmers wishing to build the Linux version.
-Currently, PasswordSafe is being built on Debian-based platforms (Debian and Ubuntu), and Fedora, so requirements are described in terms of .deb and .rpmpackages.
+Currently, PasswordSafe is being built on Debian-based platforms (Debian and Ubuntu), and Fedora, so requirements are described in terms of .deb and .rpm packages.

 ## Source Code